site index A-Z

 The thing about lighters is: They get dropped and knocked about.
-I see no value buying special finished ones for extra money.
-You will note both my Peterson and Corona are the lowest cost finish you can buy at the time of purchase.
+I see no value buying special finished lighters for extra money.
+You will note both my Peterson, Pearl and Corona are the lowest cost finish you can buy at the time of purchase.

 I always use Zippo flints - they are softer and give a good shower of sparks - this saves your thumb and wear on your lighter wheel.
 Downside is they wear out quickly and cost twice as much as normal flints.

-I am very hard on lighter usage - I rub my tobacco into tight balls then pack my pipe bowl in layers.
+I am very hard on lighter usage.
 When I smoke a pipe it is on the edge of nearly going out all the while and I have to perform loads of re-lights.
 To me gas capacity is everything for a pipe smoker.

 Pipe stem reamer with 3mm and 1/8 drills, spare flints in 2.5mm unshrunk heat shrink tubing (only heated at extreme ends of tubing to hold the flints in) and spare petrol wick all stored in handle.
 This is not a purpose made stem reamer, it is a cheap collet drill holder from China with two long drills I have found and cut to fit the inside storage space.
 The lighter wick - is to dip into the vodka then hold up to a flint spark on an empty lighter.
 Alcohol does not seem to work in a Zippo type lighter - but ignites a treat on a wick folded into two.
 You have to pre warm the wick in your hand first to get the alcohol to evaporate.
-Previous to this - in emercencies I used to wrap a vodka soaked cotton pipe cleaner round a shank drill and use it like a "pipe lighting spill".
-Now I wrap the wire cored wick round my tweezers to save buring my fingers.
+Previous to this - in emercencies I used to ignite a vodka soaked cotton pipe cleaner.

 Manx Meerschaum poker pipe - its is a sitter and it is my favorite.
 It has taken decades of use to colour this oil hardened Meerschaum pipe.
 You can how far the stem goes into the mortice of the shank.